caelum/vraptor-environment/README.markdown

 		environment.controller = true

 The 'environment.controller' key is reserved.
 If it's set to true you will have access to /admin/environment where you can view and edit your configurations.

+If can also define default values in a environment.properties file.
+Values defined there will be overriden in your specific environment properties file.

 # accessing environment properties on java code